 Zero-Sum Electoral Tactics: The tactics and strategies used by political parties and candidates in an election to maximize their gains and minimize the profits of the opponent.

-Zero-Sum Electoral Competition: The competition between political parties and candidates in an election, in which the goal is to win the most seats or votes, and the victory of one party see as the defeat of the other party.
+Zero-Sum Electoral Competition: The competition between political parties and candidates in an election, in which the goal is to win the most seats or votes, and the victory of one party is seen as the defeat of the other party.

 Zero-Sum Electoral Outcome: The result of an election in which the gains and losses of political parties are viewed as a zero-sum game, and the victory of one party is seen as the defeat of the other party.